By Rahul Karan Reddy

 The graphs below the map show the number of inbound and outbound students on the left and the number of government and military visits on the right.

-Some countries do not have data for particular years and the graphs will be empty/blank when this is the case.
+Some countries do not have data for particular years and the graphs will be empty or blank when this is the case.

 Definitions

-Government Visits: The number of high-level and provincial level visits by government officials between China and the receiving country, per year.
-These visits took place in China, the receiving country or a third location.
+Government Visits: The number of high-level and provincial-level visits by government officials between China and the receiving country per year.

-Military Visits: The number of high-level and provincial level visits by military officials between China and the receiving country per year.
-The visits took place in China, the receiving country or a third location.
+Military Visits: The number of high-level and provincial-level visits by military officials between China and the receiving country per year.

 Outbound Chinese Students: The number of Chinese students studying in the country per year.